Praveen-jpeg/Praveen-jpeg/README.md

 - 👋 Hi, I’m @Praveen-jpeg
 - 👀 I’m interested in ...
 Math & Coding
 - 🌱 I’m currently learning ...
-HTML
+HTML, Kotlin
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: ... he/him